Diffusion Models Generate Images Like Painters: an Analytical Theory of Outline First, Details Later: Derivation of rotational dynamics

-In this section, we derive Eq. \ref{eq:rotation_formula} from the main text, which quantifies the extent to which the dynamics of $\vec{x}_t$ look like a rotation within a 2D plane spanned by $\vec{x}_0$ (the reverse diffusion endpoint) and $\vec{x}_T$ (the initial noise).
-We will derive the formula by assuming that the training set consists of a single Gaussian mode, but will comment later on the fact that this assumption can be relaxed somewhat.
+In this section, we derive various results quantifying how reverse diffusion trajectories are rotation-like.
+In particular, under certain assumptions, we will show that the dynamics of the state $\vec{x}_t$ looks like a rotation within a 2D plane spanned by $\vec{x}_0$ (the reverse diffusion endpoint) and $\vec{x}_T$ (the initial noise).
+We will derive the formula by assuming that the training set consists of a single Gaussian mode, but will explain why this assumption may not be strictly necessary.